urschrei/Geopython/README.md

 This is a repository of various geo/spatial analysis techniques using Python libraries, chiefly Numpy, Pandas, Shapely, Fiona, Descartes, Matplotlib, and Matplotlib-Basemap.

-I'm working on these notebooks, tutorials, and libraries while embroiled in a PhD at the [Bartlett Centre for Advanced Spatial Analysis](http://www.bartlett.ucl.ac.uk/casa), at [UCL](http://www.ucl.ac.uk).
+These tutorials, visualisations, and libraries are an occasional side effect of being embroiled in a PhD at the [Bartlett Centre for Advanced Spatial Analysis](http://www.bartlett.ucl.ac.uk/casa), at [UCL](http://www.ucl.ac.uk), and teaching on the undergraduate [Data Science and Visualisation](http://www.ucl.ac.uk/basc/prospective/core/qm2/#tabs-2) course.

 [![CASA](data/casa_black.png)](http://www.bartlett.ucl.ac.uk/casa/programmes/postgraduate "Bloomsbury is lovely, you know.")